Welcome to today's edition of the Rush 24-7 podcast.

 It's the unhappiest country in the world.

-Sad, miserable people uh tweeting their wieners to co-eds in Seattle in the in the hope of finding a little bit of human happiness.
+It's full of sad people, sad, miserable people tweeting their wieners to co-eds in Seattle in the hope of finding a little bit of human happiness.

-As I said, they just lost a couple of points just because like all the millions and millions of starving people.
+As I said, they just lost a couple of points just because all the millions and millions of starving people.

-It's kind of a bummer, you know.
+It's kind of a bummer.

-You're you're really happy, you're in such a a good mood, and then you gotta go past all these starving people eating dog food and things, and kind of uh put you in a put you in a take take take just a little sh the sheen off life, just a little bit.
+And then you've got to go past all these starving people eating dog food and things and kind of put you in a take, take just a little the sheen off life, just a little bit, just a couple of points.

-So they came in number two at ninety-eight.
+So they came in number two at ninety eight.

-The third country, third happiest country in the world is Cuba.
+The third country, third happiest country in the world, is Cuba.

 Cuba, they're really happy.